Welcome to Introduction to Ghost Hunting, Hallowfields’ free, four-part course in basic ghost hunting.

 (The good news is: electronic equipment often starts working again – as if nothing had happened – when you leave the haunted site.
 I’ve seen flat batteries seem to recharge themselves, about 1/4 mile from our investigation.)

-Speaking of danger, here are two important rules.
+Speaking of danger, here are two of the best ways to remain safe.

 Many haunted places are isolated.
 Safety is a concern.
 If you encounter someone brightening – living or dead – you should not be alone.